-Reasons for judgment were released today by the BC Supreme Court, Vancouver Registry, finding a formal offer that was bested by 9% and was delivered a few days prior to trial was capable of triggering double costs.
+Reasons for judgement were released today by the BC Supreme Court, Vancouver Registry, refusing to award discretionary costs where a defence formal settlement offer was not beat by a plaintiff by an “almost negligible difference“.

 In today’s case (Zhao v.
 Yu) the Plaintiff was injured in a collision and sued for damages.
 Prior to trial the Defendant issued a formal settlement offer of $93,500.
 The Plaintiff declined and proceeded to trial where damages of $91,700 were assessed.
 The Defendant asked for trial costs but the Court dismissed the application finding it was not unreasonable for the plaintiff to reject the offer and proceed to trial.
 In reaching this decision Madam Justice Baker provided the following reasons:

 While in hindsight the Defendant’s Offer was indeed reasonable, that is not the test.
 Rule 9-1(5) and 9-1(6) were not intended, in my view, to punish parties merely because the party’s assessment of the value of the claim proves incorrect, unless that assessment was based on irrelevant considerations; a clearly inadequate review of the available evidence and applicable authorities, or was, in view of the facts known at the time, unreasonable.